jpt13653903/ALCHA/Wiki/MarkDown/Expressions.md

 The target of an assignment can be an array, array slice or concatenation.

 The usual flow-control structures (`if`, `for`, `while`, etc.) are supported.
 More detail is provided later.

+## Global Attribute Definition and Access

+Defining an attribute puts it in the current namespace.
+Accessing a namespace runs the hierarchy from the current namespace toward the root of the namespace tree, which is the global attribute.
+The current namespace attributes therefore shadow the global attributes.
+In addition, global attributes are read-only from within a namespace.

 ## Net use Before Assignment